yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node.md

     * **TCP neighbor peering port:** 14600
     * **TCP API port:** 14265

-    Or, you can change these ports in the configuration options.
+    You can change these ports in the [configuration options](../references/iri-configuration-options.md).

 ## Run an IRI node on Linux